TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

-Contains extensions of existing tables, declaration of backend modules, etc. All code in such files is included after all the default definitions provided by the Core and loaded after :file:`ext_localconf.php` files during TYPO3 :ref:`bootstrap <bootstrapping>`.
+Contains extensions of existing tables, declaration of backend modules, etc. All code in such files is included after all the default definitions provided by the `Core`:pn: and loaded after :file:`ext_localconf.php` files during `TYPO3`:pn:
+:ref:`bootstrap <bootstrapping>`.

 Pay attention to the rules for the contents of these files.
 For more details, see the :ref:`section below <extension-configuration-files>`.

 .. note::
-   In old TYPO3 Core  versions, this file contained additions to the global :php:`$GLOBALS['TCA']` array.
-This changed since Core version 6.2 to allow effective caching:
+   In old `TYPO3 Core`:pn: versions, this file contained additions to the global :php:`$GLOBALS['TCA']` array.
+This changed since `Core`:pn: version 6.2 to allow effective caching:

-   TCA definition of new database tables must be done entirely in :file:`Configuration/TCA/<table name>.php`.
+   `TCA`:pn: definition of new database tables must be done entirely in :file:`Configuration/TCA/<table name>.php`.
-   These files are expected to contain the full TCA of the given table (as an array) and simply return it (with a :php:`return` statement).
+   These files are expected to contain the full `TCA`:pn: of the given table (as an array) and simply return it (with a :php:`return` statement).

    Customizations of existing tables must be done entirely